Royal Academy of Dramatic Art: History

-In 2000 the Academy founded RADA Enterprises Ltd, now known as RADA Business, providing training programmes and coaching for organisations and individuals in communications and team building that uses drama training techniques in a business context.
-The profits are fed back into the Academy to help cover the costs.
+In 2000, the academy founded RADA Enterprises Ltd, now known as RADA Business, providing training programmes and coaching for organisations and individuals in communications and team building which use drama training techniques in a business context.
+The profits are fed back into the academy to help cover its costs.
 In 2001, RADA joined with the London Contemporary Dance School to create the UK's first Conservatoire for Dance and Drama (CDD).
 RADA left the CDD in August 2019 to become an independent higher education provider.
 RADA is also a founder member of the Federation of Drama Schools, established in 2017.

+In 2004, celebrity photographer Cambridge Jones was commissioned to create a body of work published as a book, Off Stage: 100 Portraits Celebrating the RADA Centenary, in 2005 to celebrate RADA's centenary.
+The photographs include John Hurt, Alan Rickman, Sheila Hancock, Sir Anthony Hopkins, Ralph Fiennes, Edward Woodward, Sir Ian Holm, Richard Attenborough, Joan Collins, Tom Courtenay, Warren Mitchell, Imelda Staunton, June Whitfield, Richard Briers, Glenda Jackson, Juliet Stevenson, Jonathan Pryce, Kenneth Branagh, Ioan Gruffud, Susannah York and Timothy Spall.

-In 2011, The Lir Academy was established in association with RADA at Trinity College Dublin, with the partnership of the Cathal Ryan Trust.
-Following RADA’s conservatoire-style, practical theatre training, The Lir Academy modelled its courses after the London-based school.
+In 2011, the Lir Academy was established in association with RADA at Trinity College Dublin, with the partnership of the Cathal Ryan Trust.
+Following RADA’s conservatoire-style, practical theatre training, the Lir Academy modelled its courses after the London-based school.

 RADA has been registered with the Office for Students as a higher education institution since July 2018.

-In July 2020, the then Principal Edward Kemp responded to the Black Lives Matter movement by acknowledging that "RADA has been and currently is institutionally racist" and set out in detail its plans to change.
+The current principal of the academy, Niamh Dowling, succeeded Edward Kemp in 2022.
+The current president, David Harewood, succeeded Sir Kenneth Branagh in February 2024, with Cynthia Erivo appointed vice president.

 Courses

 RADA's higher education awards are validated by King's College London (KCL) and its students graduate alongside members of the KCL Faculty of Arts & Humanities.
 It is based in the Bloomsbury area of Central London, close to the Senate House complex of the University of London.
 It is a founder member of the Federation of Drama Schools.

 RADA has expanded its course offering over the years.
-The school offers a three-year BA (Hons) in Acting degree.
-The first stage management course was introduced in 1962 under the directorship of Dorothy Tenham, and today students on the Technical Theatre and Stage Management degree learn theatre production skills including lighting, sound, props, costume and make-up, stage management, production management and video design.
+The school offers a three-year BA (Hons) in acting degree.
+The first stage management course was introduced in 1962 under the directorship of Dorothy Tenham, and today students on the technical theatre and stage management degree learn theatre production skills including lighting, sound, props, costume and make-up, stage management, production management and video design.
 In the 1990s it launched a programme of short courses for actors and theatre technicians from around the world, including a special course for students at the NYU Tisch School of the Arts.

-Other courses include a one-year acting Foundation Course introduced in 2007; an MA in Text & Performance, affiliated with Birkbeck, University of London, introduced in 2010; and an MA Theatre Lab course introduced in 2011.
+Other courses include a one-year acting foundation course introduced in 2007; an MA in Text & Performance, affiliated with Birkbeck, University of London, introduced in 2010; and an MA Theatre Lab course introduced in 2011.